AI Development · April 14, 2026 · 5 min read

 “But won’t AI-generated tests miss the bugs in AI-generated code?”

 A reasonable concern.
-If the AI wrote the code and also wrote the tests, doesn’t that compound the risks?
+If the AI wrote the code and also wrote the tests, doesn’t that compound the risk?

 The mitigation: tests operate at the user-facing level.
 They describe what the user should be able to do.
 “Add two items to cart, apply discount code, verify total is $47.85.”
 That behavior spec is the thing that matters.
 Whether the underlying code is clean or not, if the user-facing behavior is correct, the feature is correct.